 CelcomDigi is also committed to ESG practices within our value chain to ensure that all stakeholders benefit in the long run.
 We aim to be recognised as the top practitioner of sustainability among corporate Malaysia.

-Key inputs in 2023 Outputs Responsible business practices across our value chain • Trusted partner to the government, consumers, and Empowering suppliers through training businesses • Social impact programmes (digital safety, digital skills) and • Upholding human rights across the value chain humanitarian efforts • Managing our supply chain responsibly Inclusive connectivity options and digital offerings Empowering societies through nation-building initiatives

-Regular engagement with stakeholders
+- Responsible business practices across our value chain - Empowering suppliers through training - Social impact programmes (digital safety, digital skills) and humanitarian efforts - Inclusive connectivity options and digital offerings - Regular engagement with stakeholders